 Our customers include research institutions, commercial laboratories, genome centers, clinical, government and academic institutions, genomics service providers, pharmaceutical companies and agricultural companies.
-In general, our customers will isolate, prepare and analyze genetic samples using the PacBio RS II System in their own research labs to address their specific applications and scientific questions.
+In general, our customers will isolate, prepare and analyze genetic samples using PacBio sequencing systems in their own research labs to address their specific applications and scientific questions.
 For example, customers in academic research institutions may have bacteria, animal, or human DNA samples isolated from various sources while agricultural biology companies may have DNA samples isolated from different strains of rice, corn or other crops.
-For year ended December 31, 2014, contractual revenue from Roche accounted for more than 10% of our total revenue.
-For each of the years ended December 31, 2013 and 2012, no single end customer accounted for more than 10% of our total revenue.
+For the years ended December 31, 2015 and December 31, 2014, respectively, revenue from Roche accounted for more than 10% of our total revenue.
+For the year ended December 31, 2013, no single end customer accounted for more than 10% of our total revenue.